feczkob/kotlin-interface-copy/README.md

 See `src/main/kotlin/com/copy/iface/common/modifier/FruitModifier.kt` and its implementation.

-Similarly to [1.2](#12---using-subclasses) we can define a `FruitModifier` interface, but this time without the unnecessary type parameter.
+Similarly to [1.2](#12---using-subclasses) we can define a `FruitModifier` interface, but this time without the unnecessary type parameter `T`.
 This should be implemented by only one class, the `FruitModifierImpl` that delegates to the `copy` method of the `Fruit` interface.
-With this solution we reduced :arrow_down: the number of classes and methods, but we still have to implement a new method in `FruitModifierImpl` whenever we want to modify another property of `Fruit`, but this is what we wanted all along: to treat the `Fruit` objects uniformly.
+With this solution we reduced :arrow_down: the number of classes and methods, however we still have to create a new method in `FruitModifierImpl` whenever we want to modify another property of `Fruit`, but this is what we wanted all along: to treat the `Fruit` objects uniformly.

 ### Conclusion
-:white_check_mark: This repository shows how to implement the `copy` method for an interface in order to handle the implementing objects uniformly, without the need to retrieve their actual types and to reduce boilerplate and duplicated code.
+:white_check_mark: This repository shows how to implement the `copy` method for an interface in order to handle these objects uniformly, without the need to retrieve their actual types and to reduce boilerplate and duplicated code.

 ### Resources